• Skip to main content

 We begin talking about animals as we learn our letters with these Animal Alphabet Letter Crafts.
 We learn a little more about animals with our Habitats Puzzles.
 And to make our field trip to the zoo an enjoyable learning experience, we turn it into a fun game with a Zoo Scavenger Hunt.

-We get our creative juices flowing creating adorable animal art projects to decorate our room like this Penguin Puffy Paint Craft and Polar Bear Craft.
+We get our creative juices flowing with adorable animal art projects to decorate our room like this Penguin Puffy Paint Craft and Polar Bear Craft.

 Studying and finding out interesting facts about animals gets students learning without even realizing they’re learning.